DeltaGamingCH/FINANCEZ/README.md

 - Create a `mongodblink.js` and add the code below.
 - `const mongodbLink = 'mongodb+srv://<username>:<password>@<clusterLink>';
 module.exports = mongodbLink;`
-- Make sure to replace the url `username` and `password` with your own MongoDB cridentials.
+- Make sure to replace the url `username`, `password`, and `clusterLink` with your own MongoDB cridentials.